Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: Principled Monotone Map Families

 \section{Principled Monotone Map Families}

-Statsformer injects semantic priors into statistical learners through monotone transformations $\tau_\alpha:\cV\to\R_{>0}$ that modulate penalties, feature scales, or sample weights.
+Statsformer injects semantic priors into statistical learners through monotone transformations $\tau_\alpha:\cV\to\R_{>0}$ that modulate penalties, feature reweighting (e.g., scaling or subsampling weights), or sample weights.
 To move beyond ad hoc engineering, we can demand that each family of maps arises from an optimality principle: the transformation should be the unique solution of a probabilistic calibration or divergence minimization problem under the prior information supplied by the LLM.
 Once the principle is fixed, the resulting map is automatically monotone, satisfies $\tau_0(v)=1$, and inherits a clear semantic interpretation.
 This section develops two concrete families, which are used in the implementation for Statsformer.